 Co-Principal Investigator: Daniel Aldana Cohen, Assistant Professor of Sociology, University of Pennsylvania

-Co-Principal Investigator: Nick Graetz, PhD Student, Demography and Sociology, University of Pennsylvania
+Co-Principal Investigator: Nick Graetz, PhD Candidate, Demography and Sociology, University of Pennsylvania

 Co-Investigator: Seth J. Prins, Assistant Professor, Epidemiology and Sociomedical Sciences, University of Pennsylvania